Georgia vs. Auburn NCAA Football Odds, Plays and Insights | October 9, 2021

-Two of the nation's strongest offenses meet when the No. 2 Georgia Bulldogs (5-0, 0-0 SEC) bring college football's eighth-ranked scoring offense into a matchup with the No. 18 Auburn Tigers (4-1, 0-0 SEC), who have the No. 11 scoring offense, on Saturday, October 9, 2021.
-The Bulldogs are heavy, 15.5-point favorites.
-The total for this game has been set at 47 points.
+The No. 2 Georgia Bulldogs (5-0, 0-0 SEC) and the eighth-ranked scoring offense will square off against the No. 18 Auburn Tigers (4-1, 0-0 SEC) and the 16th-ranked scoring defense on Saturday, October 9, 2021.
+The Bulldogs are heavily favored by 15.5 points in the outing.
+The game has an over/under of 46.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.